 Water by Women

-In Nepal, we restore water supplies and teach women to manage them as a business.
+In Nepal, we make water supplies earthquake-resistant and teach women to manage them as a business.

 Nepal